andrewscwei/vpm/README.md

 A CLI tool that helps manage local projects.

-## Features
+## How It Works:

-You can:
-- hash the current working directory to `vpm` and give it a key/alias (i.e. the project name `example-project`)
-- quickly `cd` into any hashed projects in `vpm` by using the key you previously provided (i.e. `vpm cd example-project`)
+1. From Terminal, you `cd` to the directory of a project you are working on.
+2. Run `vpm add` to add the current directory to the `vpm` registry.
+The key is the name of the directory if there is no additional parameter specified, i.e. `foo`.

-- quickly open a project using either Sublime/Xcode/Atom (it scans for Sublime/Xcode project files first then falls back to Sublime/Atom) as long as the project is hashed in `vpm`
+From now on you can just run `vpm cd foo` to navigate to that project directly from Terminal!
+Better yet, you can run `vpm project foo` to immediate open it using either VSCode/Xcode/Sublime/Atom (it scans for VSCode/Xcode project files first then falls back to Sublime/Atom)!

 ## Commands

 `vpm add <project_alias>`: Maps the current working directory to a project alias.
+If you don't specify a project alias, the name of the current working directory will be used.

 `vpm cd <project_alias_or_index>`: Changes the working directory to the working directory of a `vpm` project.